 By Jack Jeffrey

-To be inducted into ONU's Athletic Hall of Fame, one must have made great contributions to the field of athletics through athletic performances at the University or meritorious efforts made on behalf of athletics.
+To be inducted into ONU's Athletic Hall of Fame, an individual must have made great contributions through athletic performance at the University or meritorious efforts made on behalf of the University.
 Athletes must have attended ONU at least 10 years ago.
-All nominees must have demonstrated good citizenship both at ONU and beyond and served the athletics program in any capacity that contributed to the overall program.
+All nominees must demonstrate good citizenship both at ONU and beyond as well as serve the athletics program in any capacity that contributes to the overall program.